Skip to content

 HeroWork & CCSPI Named Top 100 Recovery Projects

 The holiday buzz has begun.
-But meanwhile, across the country and under the radar, Canadians are working hard to help their communities respond and recover from the pandemic.
+But meanwhile, across the country and under the radar, Canadians are working hard to help their communities respond

 The HeroWork Society was selected as one of Canada’s Top 100 Recovery Projects by Future of Good, a Canadian digital publication covering social impact.
 HeroWork was selected from among hundreds of nominations across the country.
 The pan-Canadian exercise, led by Future of Good was to find, celebrate, and showcase 100 of the most ambitious and innovative projects doing essential work, as determined by an expert selection committee.